ibmstorage/ibm-storageinsights-chatbot/README.md

     > Keep note of the generated `Watsonx API key`.

 3. **Storage Insights API Key**: Refer section [Generating a REST API key](https://www.ibm.com/docs/en/storage-insights?topic=configuring-user-access-management).
+    > External Rest APIs can only be accessed with IBM Storage Insights Pro license.

-    > This Storage Insights api key will be used during login.
+    >  This IBM Storage Insights External Rest API key will be used during login.

 4. **Podman**: [Install Podman](https://podman.io/docs/installation).
     - You can then verify the installation information using: